sachinym/Github-Advanced-Security/Labs/Lab-07.md

 In this task, you will learn how to enhance CodeQL's security analysis by enabling advanced query configurations and integrating extended security queries.
 You will gain experience in modifying CodeQL workflows, committing changes related to security vulnerabilities in code, and understanding how CodeQL will accurately identify specific issues, such as clear-text logging of sensitive information, while filtering out less relevant findings.
 This will depend your understanding of leveraging CodeQL for more precise and effective security scanning in your codebase.

-1. we're going to enable _Advanced setup_ for one of our interpreted language repositories by going back to the `ghas-bootcamp-python` repository.

 1. In the **ghas-bootcamp-xxxx-xx-xx-cloudlabsxxxx** organization, click on repositories from the top navigation pane.

    ![github-advisory-database](../images/getrepo.png)